-There are many benefits to your health of cutting out alcohol completely.
-This guide takes you through what you can expect in the short and long-term.
+There are many benefits to your health if you cut out alcohol completely.
+This guide takes you through what you can expect when you stop drinking, in the short and long-term.

-Whether you’re stopping for good, or just having some time off, it’s a good idea to be prepared for the changes you may see.
+Whether you are stopping for good, or just having some time off, it’s a good idea to be prepared for the changes you may see when you stop drinking.

 Regular drinking can affect the quality of your sleep making you feel tired and sluggish.
 This is because drinking disrupts your sleep cycle.1

 When you drink alcohol before bed you may fall into deep sleep quicker.
 This is why some people find drinking alcohol helps them get to sleep.
 But as the night goes on you spend less time in this deep sleep and more time than usual in the less restful, Rapid Eye Movement (REM) stage of sleep2.

 This can leave you feeling tired the next day no matter how long you stay in bed.

 Drinking less alcohol can have a positive impact on your appearance and your skin in particular.